 Pastor Malone's Bio

-Pastor Malone was raised in Memphis, Tennessee and was converted to Jesus Christ August, 1958 at the Oakville Baptist Church in Memphis, where he also became licensed to preach the Gospel on August 30, 1959.
+Pastor Malone was raised in Memphis, Tennessee, and was converted to Jesus Christ in August 1958 at the Oakville Baptist Church in Memphis, where he also became licensed to preach the Gospel on August 30, 1959.
 He and his wife Ann moved to Milwaukee, Wisconsin in February 1960.

 Pastor Julius R. Malone received his High School Diploma from the Milwaukee Adult High School; an Associate Degree in General Education from the Milwaukee Area Technical College; a Bachelor of Science Degree in Social Work from the University of Wisconsin-Milwaukee; and a Master of Science Degree in Social Work from the University of Wisconsin-Milwaukee.

 Prior to becoming a full-time pastor, Julius R. Malone served as Assistant Pastor at Mount Moriah Baptist Church for two and one-half years; an instructor at the Milwaukee Theological Institute for two years; a Part-time Psychotherapist at the New Concept Self-Development Social Center for two years; a Child Protective Services Social Worker at the Milwaukee County Department of Social Services for six and one-half years.